Summary

 Other

-Because of the high cost of social security, maintaining home employment and using a certificate of coverage to retain home country contributions is by far the most common practice for expatriates.
+Because of the high cost of social security, maintaining home employment and using a certificate of coverage to retain home country contributions is by far the most common practice for expatriates inbound to the Czech Republic.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.